Astana Syria Talks Increase Turkey, Saudi Tensions

 This state of affairs has angered Riyadh and led to the tirades by the Saudi envoy in Ankara against Turkish authorities including President Erdogan.

-In any case Riyadh and Ankara have ideological differences with current Turkish government which is closer to the Muslim Brotherhood while Saudis have in recent years fought against the reemergence of the Brotherhood across the region.
+In any case Riyadh and Ankara have ideological differences as Turkish government is closer to the Muslim Brotherhood while Saudis have in recent years fought against the reemergence of the Brotherhood across the region.
 The Ottomans historically opposed the extremist Saudi-Wahhabi brand of Islam while the contemporary Turkey founded by Mustafa Kemal Ataturk continued to ignore the Saudis for decades.